What Will He Do?

-Luckily for us, we don’t get to write the ending to this story.
-Jesus gives us a different ending to the parable.
+Luckily for us, we don’t have to write the ending to this story.
+Jesus gives us a different ending.
 What will the Lord do?
 This is what the Lord will do: the stone that the builders rejected will become the cornerstone.
 This is the Lord’s doing.

-Haven’t you read the scriptures?
-The Lord our God is a God of steadfast love and mercy.
-In the world of the parable any normal landowner would have sent soldiers to discipline the tenants and collect his produce by force after his slaves were beaten and killed on the first attempt.
+Have you never read in the scriptures that the Lord our God is a God of steadfast love and mercy?
+In the world of the parable any normal landowner would have sent soldiers to discipline the tenants and collect his produce by force after his slaves were beaten and killed.
 But this landowner practices patience and mercy.
-He sends not soldiers but a second team of slaves to try to collect his produce.
-They too are beaten and killed.
-Then the landowner does something that can only be described as foolish: he sends his son, apparently unarmed and alone, into that same violent, unjust situation.
+He does something that can only be described as foolish: he sends his son, apparently unarmed and alone, into that same violent, unjust situation.
 Is it any surprise that the son is rejected and put to death by the tenants?

-Faced with the murder of his son, what will the Lord do when he comes?
+Faced with the murder of the son, what will the Lord do when he comes?
 Will he put the tenants to death?
-No, he will raise the son from the dead and open up a whole new story in his relationship with the tenants and all of humanity, a story which has Jesus as its foundation.
+No, he will raise his son from the dead and open up a whole new world of possibility in his relationship with the tenants and all of humanity, a new story which has Jesus as its foundation.
 The stone which the builders rejected has become the cornerstone.

-No one who was listening to the story saw this coming.
-Jesus’ version of how the story ends is shocking, and mystifying.
+Now, no one listening to the story saw this coming.
+Jesus’ version of how the story ends is surprising, and mystifying.
 It doesn’t answer all of our questions.
 Rather than draw the parable to a neat, tidy conclusion, it breaks everything open again.
-How will the tenants respond to the son when he is raised?
+How will the tenants respond to the son when he is raised from the dead?
 What does judgement look like with Jesus as the cornerstone?
 What does it mean to produce the fruits of the kingdom?
 We aren’t given all the answers here – but we are told where to look to find them.
 We look to Jesus.
 The stone that the builders rejected has become the cornerstone.

 This is the Lord’s doing and it is amazing in our eyes.